LucasPereiraMiranda/apple-web-calculator/README.md

 $ https://github.com/LucasPereiraMiranda/web-calculator

-$ execute on browser or with live share
+$ execute on browser or with live server

 ```
 ---